How to scrape Threads by Meta using Python (2023-08 Update)

 }

-This is a great, easy method to scrape Instagram profiles - it even includes the details of the first 12 posts including photos and videos!
+Great!
+Our Instagram data scraper can extract profile data - it even includes the details of the first 12 posts including photos and videos!

-The user dataset we scraped can be a bit daunting as it contains a lot of data.
-To reduce it to the most important bits we can use Jmespath.
+The profile dataset we scraped is quite comprehensive, and it contains many useless details.
+To reduce it to the most important bits, we can use JMESPath:

 import jmespath